sharath507/emotion_detection_using_webcam_in_colab/README.md

-for the model
-download it by usingthe below link
+download the model by going to the below link